Shopify/javascript/README.md

 1. [Project structure](#project-structure)
 1. [Resources](#resources)

-There are a few additional styleguides for libraries commonly used at Shopify that serve to augment this guide:
+In addition to the above, we have created a specific guide for the tools and conventions surrounding JavaScript testing: our [Testing styleguide](testing/).
+There are also a few additional guides for libraries commonly used at Shopify:

 - [jQuery styleguide](jquery/)
 - [React styleguide](react/)

 Have a legacy codebase?
-Can’t use ES2015?
+Can’t use ESNext?
 Our [legacy styleguide](legacy/) is available in this repo just for you.
-We also have a dedicated [CoffeeScript styleguide](https://github.com/Shopify/CoffeeScript-Style-Guide) for projects that are still using CoffeeScript (new projects should use ES2015+, though!).
+We also have a dedicated [CoffeeScript styleguide](https://github.com/Shopify/CoffeeScript-Style-Guide) for projects that are still using CoffeeScript (new projects should use ESNext, though!).